Resilience & resources: What if…?

 Who should you contact when you're in difficulty or crisis?

 If you need help

 - The health and safety of our graduate students is paramount, and we strongly encourage graduate students who feel they are being placed in harm’s way to seek help through the following resources:

-- The following are anonymous reporting outlets (please note: while these outlets allow for anonymous reporting, they can provide additional support/ resources if you feel comfortable sharing identifying information.)
+- The following are confidential reporting outlets (please note: while these outlets allow for confidential reporting, they can provide additional support/ resources if you feel comfortable sharing identifying information.)

 Be self-aware & proactive

 - Think about what you need to be successful.

 - Recognize when you feel challenged.
 Know that it's easier to address and deal with small issues than with big ones.
 Be proactive and ask for help early.

 - It's often hard to ask for help (especially when it makes you question your abilities and competencies), but doing so will help you get the information you need to make informed decisions.

 - Asking for help means you care about the outcome.